|Tour Code||Frequency||Pick-up Time||Duration|

 - Room twin sharing basis (Breakfast for 2 persons).
 Children aged 12 and below will be sharing rooms with their parents / guardians.

-- For Peak / Public / School Holidays, additional surcharge of RM53.00 per person is required.
-For Super Peak, additional of RM106.00 per person is required, Check Peak and Off Peak Season.
+- For Super Peak season, additional of MYR 200 per person is required, Check Peak and Off Peak Season.

 - Deposit (50% per person), is required when you book this tour.
 After submitting the booking form online, you will be receiving a confirmation email for payment instruction. (deposit can be paid via Credit Card) & the balance payment must be paid in CASH (Ringgit Malaysia) when we pick you up on the tour day.